History

 April 26

-- Depeche Mode make their Troubadour debut performing a 10 song set including their song “But Not Tonight” which hadn’t been played live since 1986.
+- Depeche Mode made their Troubadour debut performing a 10-song set including their song “But Not Tonight” which hadn’t been played live since 1986.

 May 11-12